benmccallum/dotnet-references/README.md

 Note: It currently doesn't handle transitive dependencies (dependencies of dependencies), which you'll need to add manually.

-## Mode 4: ProjectReference --> PackageReference
-Will do if there's interest or I have a need.
-(Bit more complicated than 3 as you'd be searching package sources rather than local file system.

-Use cases:
-* You've split out from a mono repo to NuGet packages...

 # Word of warning
-Every version until v1.0 could contain breaking changes.
-You should definitely pin to specific versions until then.

 This tool updates/deletes files in-place.
 Backup anything you care about before running this tool.

 # Feature backlog